Easiest Dogs to Train: 8 Highly Trainable Breeds

 Considerations

-- Require professional grooming every 6–8 weeks
+- Require professional grooming every 6–8 weeks regardless of size

-- Prone to boredom without mental engagement
+- Prone to boredom and separation anxiety without adequate mental engagement

 👉 Read the full Poodle Guide